-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2022 During Q3, diagnosis and treatment were sustained whilst using Covid-19 sensitive guidelines.
-For vector control, all IRS spray operators had their temperature monitored daily and were also provided with complete PPE.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2022 Diagnosis and treatment were sustained whilst using COVID-19 sensitive guidelines.
+For vector control, all IRS spray operators had their temperature monitored on a daily basis and were also provided with complete PPE.
 More vehicles were provided to ensure social distancing during travel.
-There are good stocks of case management commodities Policy Sign, ratify and deposit the AMA instrument at the AUC Policy Deliverable not yet due Monitoring Ensure that drug resistance monitoring is conducted and the data are reported to WHO Monitoring The main challenge in carrying out drug resistance testing has been the small number of malaria cases to conduct drug resistance studies, but the country is working on a plan to deal with the low numbers
+There are good stocks of case management commodities and the IRS campaign is ongoing Policy Sign, ratify and deposit the AMA instrument at the AUC Policy Deliverable not yet due Monitoring Ensure that drug resistance monitoring is conducted and the data are reported to WHO Monitoring The main challenge in carrying out drug resistance testing has been the small number of malaria cases to conduct drug resistance studies, but the country is working on a plan to deal with the low numbers